Conestoga Alumni Council

 1983 Electronics Engineering Technology - Computer Systems

-Wally’s proven leadership has grown Creditron into a market leader in remittance processing, providing automated payment solutions to government, utility and insurance clients.
+As former President and CEO of Creditron, Wally’s leadership grew the compnay from startup into a market leader in remittance processing by providing automated payment solutions to government, utility and insurance clients.
 Creditron’s innovative technology is used to convert billions of dollars’ worth of paper payments to electronic deposits.
-He is also one of the founding directors of Kidney Cancer Canada, a patient support organization with over 1500 members across Canada.
+Currently Wally has taken on a leadership role with Sparblock, helping businesses navigate B2B transactions.
+Wally is providing leadership, mentorship and governance for the innovative technology venture.
+He is also one of the founding directors of Kidney Cancer Canada, a patient support organization with over 1,500 members across Canada.

 1987 Industrial Woodworking Apprenticeship,